Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Phase Retrieval Based on RKLD the WF Framework

-Clearly, the natural outliers that result from $y_m = 0$ are included in the first case ($q_m \geq 0$ by definition).
-This is a case that we aim to preserve despite implementing a truncation scheme.
-On the other hand, when data is contaminated with outliers, the second case is the instance we expect to observe detrimental influence in generating estimates.
-We can therefore apply a \emph{single-sided} scheme, where only the residual of logarithms in the form of case (2) are truncated.
+Clearly, the samples, $y_m = 0$ are included in the first case ($|\a_m^*\z|^2 \geq 0$ by definition) which we aim to preserve even after truncation.
+On the other hand, when the data is contaminated with outliers, the second case occurs where we observe the detrimental effect in generating estimates.
+Therefore, we can employ a \emph{single-sided} scheme, where only the residual of logarithms in the form of case (2) are truncated, thus preserve the noise subspace projections.
 This truncation mechanism leads to the following gradient expression:

-where $\bA^{t}$ and $\y^{t}$ are the selected measurement matrix and the measurements, respectively, containing components corresponding to the indices in $\Tau_3^m$ which gets updated at each iteration.
+where $\bA^{t}$ and $\y^{t}$ are the truncated measurement matrix and the measurements, respectively, containing components corresponding to the indices in $\Tau_3$ which gets updated at each iteration.

 The pseudo-code for the RKLD-based gradient truncated WF (RKLD-GTWF) algorithm is summarized in Algorithm \ref{alg:KLD-GMTWF}.